1cupmonterey jack cheesefreshly grated (Gruyere works too)

 1cupcheddar jack cheesefreshly grated

-1/2cupparmesan cheesegrated
+½cupparmesan cheesegrated

 Instructions

-Preheat oven to 375 degrees F.
+Prep: Preheat oven to 375℉.

+Bake: Cover with aluminum foil and place in oven, middle rack, for 1 hour.
 Remove and test the potatoes ensuring they are soft, but still a bit firm.
 If they need longer, cover again continue cooking in 10 minute increments until they are fully cooked.
 Otherwise, uncover and return to oven for 10 minutes to really make sure the cheese is bubbly.

 Notes